 All studies reporting the PK-PD of one or more of the included drugs in children below the age of 18 years were included.
 Studies were limited to those reported in English using the language filter on the two databases, and no restrictions on year of publication were applied.
 Relevant studies were also identified from the reference lists of the included articles.

 Studies reporting topical route of administration, describing administration of drug in participants >18 years old, from which paediatric data could not be separated or administration of a related or precursor compound, that does not include dosing of the search drug were excluded.
 Animal and in-vitro studies, conference abstracts, letters, editorials and descriptive review articles, and clinical studies in which no PK-PD parameters or TDM were measured were also excluded.
-All search results were screened for eligibility by two reviewers, with disagreements resolved by discussion; if necessary, a third reviewer was consulted.
+All search results were screened for eligibility by two reviewers (ANR, CJ), with disagreements resolved by discussion; if necessary, a third reviewer (YH) was consulted.

 2.3 Data extraction

-Data were extracted from included articles by two reviewers into a Microsoft Excel spreadsheet, with disagreements resolved as above.
+Data were extracted from included articles by two reviewers (ANR, CJ) into a Microsoft Excel spreadsheet, with disagreements resolved as above.
 Data extracted from each study included information related to the reference, setting and participants, treated conditions (if reported), route of administration, dosing details, and authors’ dose recommendations.

 2.4 Quality of evidence assessment

 There is currently no standard system for assessing the quality of PK-PD studies.
 Therefore, we adapted the grading system described in Barker et al. [17] to assess the quality of evidence.
 Each study was classified based on the quality of evidence as weak, intermediate or strong.
-This grading system is described in more detail in Gastine et al’s study [[Developing a Critical Appraisal System for antimicrobial PK-PD studies - Grading and Assessment of Pharmacokinetic-Pharmacodynamic Studies; Expert Review of Clinical Pharmacology Journal 2019 – submitted].
+This grading system is described in more detail in Gastine et al’s study [GAPPS (Grading and Assessment of Pharmacokinetic-Pharmacodynamic studies): a critical appraisal system for antimicrobial PKPD studies - development and application in pediatric antibiotic Studies; Expert Review of Clinical Pharmacology Journal 2019 – accepted].

 2.5 Recommendations for new dosing guidance